-Photographic hypercollage is a process of composing thousands of individual photographs into a single, seamless image.
+Photographic hypercollage is a process of composing hundreds of individual photographs into a single, seamless image.
 Each element (flowers, leaves, branches, textures, fragments of landscapes) is photographed separately and then carefully assembled to form a new living composition.

 |